Robots.txt Optimization: The Technical SEO Guide

 Now that we've covered the basics, let's delve into the anatomy of a robots.txt

-file and explore its key directives and syntax.
+file and explore its key directives and syntax, including how to use wildcards and manage crawl rates.

 Anatomy of a Robots.txt File: Directives and Syntax